-Luchita Hurtado is a Venezuelan-born painter, artist, poet, ecologist, and feminist whose work was rooted in Surrealism.
-Her expansive oil paintings, ink-based drawings, and fabric collages show totemic figures, pulsating abstract patterns, and sensuous renderings of plants, trees, and fruit.
-Her works explore the interconnectedness of all beings.
-Her riotously colorful paintings transform genderless figures into trees and bodies into landscapes.
+Luchita Hurtado was a Venezuelan-born painter, artist, poet, ecologist, and feminist whose work was rooted in Surrealism.
+Her expansive oil paintings, ink-based drawings, and fabric collages showed totemic figures, pulsating abstract patterns, and sensuous renderings of plants, trees, and fruit.
+Her works explored the interconnectedness of all beings.
+Her riotously colorful paintings transformed genderless figures into trees and bodies into landscapes.

 Hurtado moved to New York City in 1928 when she was eight years old.
 She studied art in high school and later at the Art Students League.
 In the 1940s, she was a fashion illustrator for Conde Nast.